refrefhq/refref/apps/www/scripts/README.md

 - Removes the `content/blogs` directory and all its contents
 - Removes the `public/blog` directory and all its contents

+### Prerequisites

+- rimraf package - installed as a devDependency

 ### Usage